 Once you have chosen a property to buy, a valuer will make an appointment to inspect the property.
 Banks don’t usually employ valuers; as a result, the timeline can vary.
 In some instances, tenants may delay the valuer from gaining access to the property.
 The faster the valuer can access the property, the quicker your lender can process your application.

 An approval is formal when the lender has everything they need and can confirm in the form of a letter that they are willing to lend you money.
 This is the final guarantee that you will need for the property purchase.

 In some instances, they may just ask for additional documents before finalising the approval.
 This is normal for complex applications or when you have not provided everything they need upfront.

 Once your offer has been accepted by a seller, you may have a one to three-week grace period to get your finances and deposit in order.
 During this time, you can check with your lender and make sure they will honour the agreement.
 Even if you don’t have this grace period, contact your lender and make sure they will finance your loan.

 Loan Offer Issuance

-Once your loan has been formally approved, the lender will send you a loan contract for you to sign to accept their loan.
+Once your loan has been formally approved, the lender will send you a loan contract.
 You can go through this contract with your solicitor if you would like to seek independent legal advice.

 Upon signing the contract, you may return it to the lender with any requirements they need to settle the loan.

 Once the lender has certified that all of your documents are in order, they can then advance the loan funds.
-For a new purchase, they will let your solicitor or conveyancer know that the funds are available.
-Your conveyancer will then book in a settlement date and time with the lender.
+For new purchases, they will let your solicitor or conveyancer know that the funds are available.
+Your conveyancer will then book a settlement date and time with the lender.

 After the settlement, your lender will send you a letter confirming your home loan details, including repayment amount and schedule.
 From this point, the lender will manage your day-to-day loan questions.